AnanasikDev/LanguageWorkspace/grammar.md

 ## Irregular verbs

-Q: why verstehen doesn't get 'i' insted of 'e' in the root if conjugated?
+Q: why verstehen doesn't get 'i' instead of 'e' in the root if conjugated?

 Q: how to know when to use "ie" or "e"?

 - a -> ä
 - e -> i/ie
 - au -> äu

+n-deklination